 Though heavily influenced by Chinese culture, Vietnam, a mysterious land in Southeast Asia, also sees multiple changes along with history, where you will discover a fascinating culture.
 If you are embarking on planning a trip to this amazing country, this article will show you 5 of the traditional Vietnamese cultures that may help you get a glimpse of Vietnam first.

 Mekong Delta has bred a fertile land

-A rickshaw can take you to explore the Vietnamese culture closely
+A rickshaw can take you to explore Vietnamese culture closely

-1. For a better experience, we recommend that a rickshaw carries one person for a time.
+1. For a better experience, we recommend that a rickshaw carries one person at a time.

-3. A rickshaw exploration of Hanoi's Old Quarter is recommended, which you can get a close touch to the local Vietnamese life.
+3. A rickshaw exploration of Hanoi's Old Quarter is recommended, and you can get a close touch of the local Vietnamese life.